The Ultimate Guide to 11 Plus Exam Prep: Everything You Need to Succeed Without the Stress

 Developing Exam Technique: It’s Not Just What You Know

-I remember my own exams (sigh).
-The sweating palms, the overly loud ticking of the wall clock, the person in the front row who seemed to be writing at the speed of light.
+I remember my own exams.
+The sweating palms, the overly loud ticking of the wall clock, and the person in the front row who seemed to be writing at the speed of light.
 Subject knowledge is only 70% of the battle.
 The other 30% is pure technique.

-Question Interpretation: They must read the instructions.
+They must read the instructions.
 Twice.
 I’ve seen brilliant students lose marks because they circled the answer instead of underlining it.
-(It’s heartbreaking, truly!)
+It’s heartbreaking!

-The "Mark Scheme" Mindset: Especially in English and Drama, two of my favorite subjects to tutor, understanding why a mark is given is more important than just getting the answer right.
+Especially in English and Drama, understanding why a mark is given is more important than just getting the answer right.

 Well-Being: Don't Let the Engine Overheat

 Ensure they are getting enough sleep.
-Ensure they are still playing their instruments, going to football practice, or painting.
-Success in the 11 Plus should be a part of their personal growth journey, not the end of their childhood.
-Praise the effort, the "grind", rather than just the mock exam score.
-When a student realizes that their worth isn't tied to a standardized test, their performance actually tends to skyrocket.
-(It’s a lovely paradox!)
+They should still play their instruments, go to football practice, or paint.
+Success in the 11 Plus should be part of their personal growth journey, not the end of their childhood.
+Praise the effort, the "grind," rather than just the mock exam score.
+When a student realizes that their worth isn't tied to a standardized test, their performance tends to skyrocket.
+It’s a lovely paradox!

 A Final Thought from the Tutor’s Desk